How can I get my rights restored if I’ve been convicted of a felony?

 To register, complete a Voter Registration Application.
 You will need to provide one of the following on your application: your valid Florida driver license number, your Florida ID card number or the last four digits of your Social Security number.
 If you do not have any of these forms of ID, mark “NONE” in Box 5 of the application.

 Where can I pick up a voter registration application?

-You may also call (727) 464-VOTE (8683) to request an application by mail or visit any of the three elections offices to pick up an application.
+You may also call (727) 464-VOTE (8683) to request an application by mail or visit any of the three Supervisor of Elections offices to pick up an application.